Whether you are a beginner or more experienced with photography, here are some of our favorite tips that will help you

 Are you confused by any of the terminology?
 Do you want to easily control your camera and finally get rid of the confusion about focal length, aperture, shutter speed, and other settings?

 If so, check out our most recommended course: Extremely Essential Camera Skills.
 It’s the easiest and quickest way to learn how to take great photos while learning all the basics of your camera.

 Learn to use the Exposure Triangle

 To get your photos looking their best, you need to master the three basics: Aperture, Shutter Speed and ISO.

 You also need to understand the relationships between these three controls.
-When you adjust of of them, you would usually have to consider at least one of the others, to get the desired results.
+When you adjust one of them, you would usually have to consider at least one of the others, to get the desired results.

 Using Auto Mode takes care of these controls, but you pay the price of not getting your photos to look the way you wanted them, and often disappointing.

 It’s a better idea to learn how to use Aperture-priority or Shutter-priority modes, and ultimately shoot in Manual mode.
 To easily learn how to do it, we recommend the Extremely Essential Camera Skills Course.